-This program is to ensure the proper handling and legal disposal of all waste from all WVU facilities.
-This program is an aide to summarize the applicable requirements of many different waste types and regulations, but should not be considered all inclusive of every waste regulation.
+This program is to ensure the proper handling and legal disposal of waste from WVU facilities.
+This program is an aide to summarize the applicable requirements of many different waste types and regulations but should not be considered all inclusive of every waste regulation.
 As new regulations are promulgated and/or other facets of waste become part of this program, updates will be made.

-This Program does not include the regulations for Office Trash, Food Garbage, Radioactive, Asbestos, or Biological wastes, since these are currently managed under other programs.
+This Program does not include the regulations for Office Trash, Food Garbage, Radioactive, Asbestos, or Biological Wastes.
+These are managed under other programs.

-Trash and Garbage wastes: Contact FM Grounds & Labor at 293-6022 Sewage and Manure wastes: Contact EHS Public Health at 293-5785 Radiation waste: Contact Radiation Safety at 293-3413 Asbestos waste: Contact EHS Industrial Hygiene at 293-3106 Biological waste: Contact Biohazard Safety at 293-7157
+Trash and Garbage waste: FM Grounds & Labor (304) 293-6022 Sewage and Manure waste: EHS Public Health (304) 293-5785 Radioactive waste: Radiation Safety (304) 293-3413 Asbestos waste: EHS Industrial Hygiene (304) 293-3106 Biological waste: Biohazard Safety (304) 293-7157

-All requirements of the WVU Waste Management Program will apply to the following:
+The WVU Waste Management Program will apply to the following:

-- A. Any liquid, solid, semi-solid, or gaseous substance defined as hazardous waste. - B. Waste which consists of or contains a hazardous material. - C. Waste which consists of or contains a toxic substance. - D. A waste mixture formed by mixing any waste or substance with a hazardous waste. - E. A hazardous sludge, residue, concentrate, or ash originating from a hazardous waste. - F. Hazardous material disposed of to land, accidentally discharged onto land or accidentally spilled onto land. - G. Any waste contaminated with hazardous, toxic, radioactive, or biological waste. - H. Any waste or waste-like substance that is defined as an industrial waste or special waste due to its inherent properties, volume, condition, or potential harm to people or the environment. - I. Any material or article declared "universal waste" as indicated by 40 CFR 261.9 - J. Used Oil
+- Any liquid, solid, semi-solid, or gaseous substance defined as hazardous waste. - Waste which consists of or contains a hazardous material. - Waste which consists of or contains a toxic substance. - A waste mixture formed by mixing any waste or substance with a hazardous waste. - A hazardous sludge, residue, concentrate, or ash originating from a hazardous waste. - Hazardous material disposed of to land, accidentally discharged onto land or accidentally spilled onto land. - Any waste contaminated with hazardous, toxic, radioactive, or biological waste. - Any waste or waste-like substance that is defined as an industrial or special waste due to its inherent properties, volume, condition, or potential harm to people or the environment. - Any material or article declared "Universal Waste" as indicated by 40 CFR 261.9 - Used Oil